RavKookTorah.org

 Now we can understand why there are two New Years in the Jewish calendar.

-"God desired to create the world with the attribute of Justice; but He saw the world could not exist solely on that basis, so He blended the attribute of Mercy with that of Justice."
+“God desired to create the world with the attribute of Justice.
+But He saw the world could not exist solely on that basis, so He blended the attribute of Mercy with that of Justice.”
 (Pesikta Rabbati 40)

 The actual creation in Nisan, on the other hand, reflects the attribute of Mercy.
 This aspect of creation goes beyond the personal judgment of Tishrei, transcending the rule of natural law.